 The cost issue was addressed in the bill as follows: "All costs incurred by the board for the implementation and operation of the program shall be supported through grants, gifts, or user contributions."
 In the event that there is not enough funding for the program, the bill allows the pharmacy board to "curtail, temporarily suspend, or cancel the program."

 In September 2013 the state Board of Pharmacy received a $400,000 federal grant to build a prescription monitoring database and operate the program for two years.
-The prescription monitoring program could launch in the summer of 2014.
+The prescription monitoring program will likely launch in the Fall of 2014.
 As of now, there is now plan for funding the program after two years, although an advisory council is considering fee structures for medical providers and/or pharmaceutical manufacturers.